oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 4
 ~~~~~~~~~

-Let's take previous problem, but fill the selector in addiction to enum values.
+Let's take the previous problem but fill the selector in addiction to enum values.

 **Solution**: